This post explores the ancient Tarring fig gardens located in South Street, Tarring, Worthing.

-Related post: The Tarring Folly – A Grade II Listed Building Sadly Decaying.
+Related post: The Tarring Folly – A Grade II Listed Building, Sadly Decaying.

-The most complete historical account of the fig gardens I can find is from Roger Davis’s excellent book Tarring A Walk Through Its History.
+For further historical insight, the most comprehensive account of the fig gardens I found is in Roger Davis’s book, “Tarring A Walk Through Its History.”

 Roger Davis’s historical account of the Tarring fig Gardens